Sonia-96/MyStudyNotes/Network & Security/Network.md

 - Stream-based
 - Handshake is slightly shortened and **reconnection don't need handshake**

-# 5 Network Layer: Data Plane
+# 5 Network Layer 1: Data Plane

 The network layer is responsible for moving packets from a sending host to a receiving host.
 To do so, every router in the network layer should **forward** and **route** packets to their destinations.